 Ultra-cool “new-wave” gelateria Chicho Gelato has been churning some of Perth’s best gelato since opening their Northbridge store in 2016.
-Merging old-school techniques with new- school flavours and top-tier produce, its easy to understand why.
-As well as timeless classics, Chicho excel at unique and refined flavour combos – lavender and honeycomb and black sesame and grilled banana are returning superstars – but their collabs are a particular treat.
-Joining forces with chefs from some of Perth’s top restaurants, as well as local arts organisations and events, means some next level limited edition flavours: Perth Festival’s fig and walnut smoked gelato is available for the rest of February, and other flavours like peach strawberry rosé with Wise Child Wine Store and Express Winemakers, and even PICA’s cheezels flavour have appeared under the pozzetti in 2019.
+Merging old-school techniques with new-school flavours and top-tier produce, its easy to understand why.
+As well as timeless classics, Chicho excel at unique and refined flavour combos – lavender and honeycomb and malted milk cornflake cookie are oft-returning superstars – but their collabs and limited edition flavours are a particular treat.
+You’ll be more than convinced to enjoy ice cream in winter with a toasty gelato con brioche.
+They’ve currently got a pop-up in Bicton, and we’re hotly anticipating the new Freo store opening soon!

 180 William Street, Northbridge

 From its humble beginnings as a gelato delivery service, Stampede’s been the low-key MVP of gelato in Perth.
 Pack an appetite, and a sense of adventure, and mosey on down to Freo’s the The Sunshine Harvester Works for some wonderfully weird and wacky flavours.
-Some recent combos include honey soy sauce, wattle seed salted dulce de leche, raspberry balsamic sorbet and their signature, vegemite white chocolate.
+Some recent combos include miso, white chocolate and cinnamon, peach and blue Powerade and olive oil Tim Tam, raspberry balsamic sorbet and their signature, Vegemite white chocolate.
 Keep an eye out for their vintage US postal truck, too: this super cute, solar-powered truck is available to hire for your next event – the solar panels mean no generator, which means the truck is super mobile and whisper quiet.

 1 James Street, Fremantle